-What is Long-Term Disability Insurance?
+Long-Term Disability Insurance

-- Employee fully paid plan
+- Employee paid premiums

 - Shared cost plan